asapple/qiaoshi-stickman-web/README.md

 ## CI/CD Deployment

-This project uses GitHub Actions for continuous integration and deployment with two separate workflows:
+This project uses GitHub Actions for continuous integration and deployment with multiple workflows:

 ### Test and Lint Workflow (test-and-lint.yml)